 The Covid-19 pandemic has resulted in a significant shift in the working and travel patterns of communities.
-Large numbers of people are restricted to working from home and and daily patterns of activity have changed dramtically.
+Large numbers of people are restricted to working from home and daily patterns of activity have changed dramatically.

 The key question for the SENTRY team is how has this change in patterns of activity impacted the wastewater composition entering the associated treatment facilities.
 Are these changes in movement and activity changing the organic load reaching the treatment plants and will this impact the performance of the facilities?